RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 Presentations from REI industry leaders were rich with learning and insight.
 Here are a few snippets.

 * Macroeconomics: No investor invests in a vacuum.
-Millenials are less inclined to purchase single family homes because they have high college debt and they prefer the experience of travel vs putting down roots.
+Millennials  are less inclined to purchase single family homes because they have high college debt and they prefer the experience of travel vs putting down roots.
 Therefore, opportunities in multifamily investment are likely to grow.

 * Retail Apocalypse: Retail investors fear Amazon (rightly so).
 Fear reduces competition, and therefore opportunities are surfacing.
 Grocer-anchored retail centers are a favorite.